-Protocol: Students will bring lunches in paper bags and will eat lunch at their assigned seats in their classrooms or outside as weather permits.
-Students will put their trash in their classes trash can.
+Protocol: Students will eat lunch at their assigned seats in their classrooms.
+The hot lunch will be delivered by an instructional assistant wearing a mask and gloves.
+Students will put their trash in their classes hall trash can.
+Students will recess in separate areas of the campus field.
+Play structures will not be in use.